 - Baggage Carts – Need a hand with your luggage?
 Baggage carts are available.
 Rates: free of charge (in US Customs Area).

-- Baggage Drop – A free baggage drop and check-in service is available at the Transit Center and Pikes Peak and Mt.
+- Baggage Drop – A free baggage drop and check-in service is available at the Transit Center, Pikes Peak, and Mt.
 Elbert shuttle lots.
 Bags can be dropped off a minimum of 90 minutes before your flight.
 At the time of this update, the baggage drop was available to passengers with domestic flights on Southwest, United, Delta and American Airlines.
 Flights to international destinations are not eligible.
-Airline baggage fees still apply and can be paid at all bag drop locations.
+Airline baggage fees apply and can be paid at all bag drop locations.

 - Luggage Storage & Lockers – Not available.

 - ATMs / Cash Machines – Need cash?
-ATMs, operated by Public Service Credit Union, are available.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+ATMs, operated by the Public Service Credit Union, are available.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you travel internationally.
 You may also want to notify your bank of your travel plans.
 Locations: throughout the airport.

 - Currency Exchange – Worldwide Money Exchange offers currency exchange, Western Union, notary, and more.
 Locations: Jeppesen Terminal, landside, Level 5 • Center Cores of A and B Gates, airside.

 - Pet Hotel – Furbabies rejoice!
-Your cat or dog can enjoy a vacation of its own at Paradise 4 Paws Pet Resort.
-Boarding, grooming, and daycare are some of services offered.
+Your cat or dog can enjoy a vacation at Paradise 4 Paws Pet Resort.
+Boarding, grooming, and daycare are some of the services offered.
 Location: 24735 E. 75th Ave., at the WorldPort facility, just east of the Pikes Peak shuttle lot along 75th Avenue.
 Hours: Open 24 hours.

-- Pet Relief Area – Indoor pet relief rooms are available airside in the center cores of each of the A, B, and C Gates, near US mail drops.
-Each room is decorated with a canine theme, and has artificial turf flooring, a drainage system, wall-mounted sink, hand soap, and more.
-An fenced-in outdoor pet relief area is available at the Jeppesen Terminal, just outside of Door 200 on the west side.
+- Pet Relief Area – Indoor pet relief rooms are available airside in the center cores of the A, B, and C Gates.
+Each room is decorated with a canine theme, and has artificial turf flooring, a drainage system, a wall-mounted sink, hand soap, and more.
+A fenced-in outdoor pet relief area is available at the Jeppesen Terminal, just outside Door 200 on the west side.

 Rest & Relaxation

-- Cots – In the event of bad weather or massive flight cancellations, this airport has a supply of cots for stranded travellers.
+- Cots – In the event of bad weather or massive flight cancellations, this airport has a limited supply of cots for stranded travellers.
+Availability may have been affected by COVID-19.
 If you are stranded during a weather delay, contact an airport employee to find out when the cots are located.
-Unfortunately, the cots are not available for travellers who simply decide to spend the night in the airport.
-Due to the amount of wacky email we receive about this, we’ll also let you know that cots cannot be “reserved” and we don’t know where they are kept.
-Please speak to a gate agent or an airport employee.

-Pro-Tip: Jeff sent us this email: In the business center in the middle of the “B” Terminal (not sure of other terminals), there’s a cot located in the far cubical which is the widest cubical.
-Saw it earlier and now someone is using it to sleep.
+Pro-Tip: Pre-Covid, Jeff sent us this email: In the business center in the middle of the “B” Terminal (not sure of other terminals), there’s a cot located in the far cubical, which is the widest cubical.
+I saw it earlier and now someone is using it to sleep.
 I don’t have time to check the other similar cubicles or terminals, but I would assume they’ve placed them in those locations as well.

 - Hotels – see “Airport Hotels” above.